Wxkyle/react-certification/react-cert/README.md

     - update state so that remaining pages (Categories, Search && Jokes) are viewable
     - then redirect the user to a `Search` page (or one of the other pages in the app).

-4. Prevent a user from accessing any other page without passing the "authentication" process.
+[x].
+Prevent a user from accessing any other page without passing the "authentication" process.
-5. Save your work and push these changes to Bitbucket.
+[x].
+Save your work and push these changes to Bitbucket.
-6. Create a Pull Request (PR) for your code and merge it with the master branch.
+[x].
+Create a Pull Request (PR) for your code and merge it with the master branch.
 (Do not delete this branch.)

 ## Fetching Data